OISF/suricata/doc/devguide/extending/app-layer/transactions.rst

 General Concepts
 ================

-For Suricata, transactions an abstraction that help with detecting and logging.
+For Suricata, transactions are an abstraction that help with detecting and logging.
 An example of a complete transaction is a pair of messages in the form of a request (from client to server) and a response (from server to client) in HTTP.

 In order to know when to log an event for a given protocol, the engine tracks the progress of each transaction - that